ManifoldScholar/manifold-docs/_docs/projects/customizing/appearance.md

 The call-to-action link will appear below the cover image on the right side of the hero image.
 If there is no cover image, the link will float on the right of the hero image, centered vertically.

 Entering a valid URL in this field will also automatically cause the value entered in the `Purchase Price` field to appear beside the call-to-action text.

+It is expected that before entering a purchase URL a text has been moved into the Published category, as described in the [Texts section](/docs/projects/customizing/texts.html#grouping-texts).

 ## Purchase Call to Action